 To our knowledge, the barcodes we sell are accepted by every retailer in South Africa.
 If you are planning to export your product overseas, there are a few retailers that won’t accept our barcodes because they have a specific requirement that you must be a member of GS1 (these stores are Kroger’s and Wal-Mart in the USA, Woolworths in Australia, and Super Retail Group in Australia and New Zealand).
 Please see our Barcode Acceptance page for further information

 Yes.
 The barcodes we sell are international codes.
 They can be used in any country in the world.
-We have been in business for almost seven years, and have customers that are using our barcodes in Asia, Europe, America, the Middle East, and the Pacific Islands.
+We have been in business for almost seven years and have customers using our barcodes in Asia, Europe, America, the Middle East, and the Pacific Islands.

 Yes.
 Our barcodes come from UCC (now called GS1-US), which is the official barcode body.
 UCC (the Uniform Code Council) first allocated our barcodes to a company in the USA (before UCC started charging annual membership fees).
 This company then on-sold a large block of numbers that they didn’t need, and we purchased some of these.

-Yes, our barcodes are legal for use in South Africa (and worldwide) and are used on thousands of products both in South Africa and in over 80 other countries around the world.
-The come from the same original system as GS1 barcodes.
+Yes, our barcodes are legal for use in South Africa (and worldwide) and are used on thousands of products in South Africa and over 80 other countries worldwide.
+They come from the same original system as GS1 barcodes.

 No, your barcode will not have your company prefix.
-The only way to get a barcode with a company prefix is to purchase a large quantity of barcodes from a global standards body (100+) and pay their expensive annual membership fees.
+The only way to get a barcode with a company prefix is to purchase many barcodes from a global standards body (100+) and pay their expensive annual membership fees.
 It is not possible to buy a single barcode number that has your company prefix.
-HOWEVER – the vast majority of retailers (99.95%) don’t care about the ‘company prefix’, they just want a legitimate barcode that works.
+HOWEVER, most retailers (99.95%) don’t care about the ‘company prefix’.
+They want a legitimate barcode that works.

 No product (or company) information is contained in a barcode.
 A barcode is simply a unique sequence of digits (encoded into vertical black bars and spaces).
-Your barcode will only become connected to your product when it is put into a database, or a retailer’s inventory system.
+Your barcode will only become connected to your product when put into a database or a retailer’s inventory system.

-To purchase a barcode from our company, please go to the Barcode Shop page, enter the quantity of items you want, click “Add to Cart”, and then click “Go to Checkout”.
+To purchase a barcode from our company, please go to the Barcode Shop page, enter the number of items you want, click “Add to Cart”, and then click “Go to Checkout”.
 You can then review your order and make the payment (by credit card or PayPal).
 After the payment has been made, you will receive an email confirming your order.
-We will then process your order (usually within the next 1 – 12 hours), and email your barcode order to you.
+We will then process your order (usually within the next 1 – 12 hours) and email your barcode order.

-You can begin using your barcode straight away – just attach it to your product, and then give your product to your retailers.
+You can begin using your barcode straight away – attach it to your product and then give your product to your retailers.
 They will enter your barcode number & product information into their system.
-After that, when your retailers scan your barcode the product information will appear on their screen.
+After that, when your retailers scan your barcode, the product information will appear on their screen.

 YES.
 We guarantee that the barcode number you will receive will be unique worldwide.
 No one else in the world will (legally) be allowed to use your barcode number.
 We will also give you a certificate of authenticity.